deepakmkoshy/WeightTracker/log.md

   <img src="screenshots/14-08-2020(3).png" width="256" hspace="4">
 </p>

+### 20-08-2020
+Going Public!
+Making this repo public as I have literally nothing good to show on my git profile.

+Added a new logo for the app, built a new apk with the logo.
+Created new Readme page and moved this log to another new file log.md

+### 24-08-2020
+Implemented TextEditingController to control user input text field.
+Added a button where the user can press after typing the weight(Makes it more user-friendly).
+Changed the app name to Weight Tracker( replacing Weight_Tracker).
+Some minor changes like changing header font size, correcting version number in about page.

 # ToDo
 * Converting the X-axis title to dates like 30/07, but lots of things to note like what if user updates the weight more than once in a day etc.
 * Two tabs for past week graph range and past month graph